keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 ## Performance Consideration

-### Sync Auth Req Context Cache and Auth Result Cache
+### Sync Auth Result Cache

-keycloak needs to share or distribute among nodes cache entries of Auth Req Context Cache and Auth Result Cache.
+keycloak needs to share or distribute among nodes cache entries of Auth Result Cache.
 Therefore, the performance problem might arise if keycloak has vast number of Backchannel Authentication Requests simultaneously or in the short time frame.

 ### Find User Session Model Bound with "auth_req_id"